-Two specialisation tracks
+Three specialisation tracks

 In today’s globalised world, public international law addresses complex, challenging issues that touch everyone’s lives.
-In the PIL programme, you will explore common themes of public international law with the option to take a specialisation in two tracks:
+In the PIL programme, you will explore common themes of public international law with the option to take a specialisation in three tracks:

 You will build relevant and current skills by studying actual cases facing the International Court of Justice and other international dispute settlement institutions.
-You will develop your argumentation abilities in moot courts, among other training methods and learn to apply your knowledge of the law to real-life situations.
-This academic, challenging English-taught LLM programme reflects the Law School’s multi-dimensional approach to legal teaching: developments in public international law are best seen from a broad perspective.
+You will develop your argumentation abilities in moot courts, among other training methods, and learn to apply your knowledge of the law to real-life situations.
+This academic and challenging English-taught LLM programme reflects the Law School’s multi-dimensional approach to legal teaching: developments in public international law are best seen from a broad perspective.

 Our Master’s programme in Public International Law offers you active learning methods in which your own interests, ambitions and aims will guide your learning experiences.
-Your professors take a supportive role in this self-created, individualised approach to your studies.
-In the Capita Selecta modules and in your own specialisation, you will be trained in the essential skill of how to quickly deepen your knowledge in a current, specialised legal topic.
+Your lecturers take a supportive role in this self-created, individualised approach to your studies.
+In the Capita Selecta modules and in your own specialisation, you will be trained in the essential skill of how to quickly deepen your knowledge of a current, specialised legal topic.
 From the very beginning, you will also take part in research and thesis training that prepares you to write your Master’s thesis, the culmination of your LLM programme.

-The Master in Public International Law provides you with thorough and highly individualised training that will prepare you for a legal career in an international environment.
-You’ll develop your academic and practical abilities through taking part in moot courts, visiting legal and professional organisations and undertaking research focused on your thesis.
-You will also learn to reflect critically on current legal dilemmas, both human and environmental, presented by our globalised and interdependent world.
-Whether you aim to build a career as a diplomat, attorney or policy officer in national government, research scientist, legal advisor in an NGO or governmental organisation, or attorney in the legal department of a multinational corporation business, you will learn to work effectively and ethically in the complex world of public international law.
+This Master's programme provides you with thorough and highly individualised training that will prepare you for a legal career in an international environment.
+You will particularly develop your academic and practical abilities through taking part in moot courts, visiting international courts and other institutions and undertaking research focused on your thesis.
+You will also learn to reflect critically on current legal dilemmas, pertaining to human rights, environment and security, presented by our globalised and interdependent world.
+Whether you aim to build a career as a diplomat, attorney or policy officer in national government, researcher, legal advisor in an NGO or governmental organisation, or attorney in the legal department of a multinational corporation business, you will learn to work effectively and ethically in the complex world of public international law.